algosup/2023-2024-project-3-virtual-processor-team-8/Documents/Technical-Specification.md

 #### 2.3.1.1 Folders

-- Folder names will be written in `Train-Case`.
+- Folder will be written in `Train-Case` and in English.

 #### 2.3.1.2 Files

-- File related to documentation or management will be written in `Train-Case`.
+- File related to documentation or management will be written in `Train-Case` and in English.
+- Example: `Documentation-File.md`
-- File related to source code will be written in `snake_case`.
+- File related to source code will be written in `snake_case` and in English.
+- Example: `source_code_file.c`

 #### 2.3.1.3 Variables

-- Variable names will be written in `snake_case`.
+- Variable will be written in `snake_case` and in English.
+- Example: `variable_name`.

 #### 2.3.1.4 Constants

-- Constant names will be written in `UPPER_SNAKE_CASE`.
+- Constant names will be written in `UPPER_SNAKE_CASE` and in English.
+- Example: `CONSTANT_NAME`.

 #### 2.3.1.5 Functions

-- Function names will be written in `camelCase`.
+- Function names will be written in `camelCase` and in English.
+- Example: `functionName`.

+#### 2.3.1.6 Tests

+- Test functions will be written in `functionName` followed by `TEST`.
+- Example: `functionNameTEST`.

 ### 2.3.2 - Formatting Conventions